Kaufman-Lab-Columbia/DBOpt/README.md

 DBOptimization(X, algorithm = 'OPTICS', xi = [0,0.5], min_samples = [4,200], runs = 200, rand_n = 40)
 ```
 ## License
+ClustSim is licensed with an MIT license.
+See LICENSE file for more information.
 ## Referencing

 ## Contact